agilej/RTL/readme.md

 </html>
 ```

+### Tags Explain

+* `yieldTitle`
+    Used in template page, can set the single page's title
+* `yieldStylesheets`
+    Used in template page, add the page specific style
+* `yieldJavascripts`
+    `Used in template page, add the page specific javascript
+* `yieldBody`
+    Used in template page, output the your templated page

+## Use template page.

 Use the template in your every page needed to be templated.
-Like this:
+For exmaple you have a sample jsp page named `sample.jsp` and want to use a template.

 ```html
 <%@ page language="java" contentType="text/html; charset=UTF-8"